goshva/durak/README.md

-in windows working in wsl ( Power Shell in ADMIN: wsl --install)
+in windows working in wsl ( in PowerShell in ADMIN: wsl --install)
 ```
 python3 -m venv env
 source env/bin/activate